The first post in our new series of Hawaii flight tips starts the important first step of choosing the most comfortable flights and seats.

 Another trick is to check with a ticket and/or gate agent for the possibility to upgrade on the day of the flight.
 It may cost $200 or more, but sometimes that comfort is worth it — especially if you are on a red-eye flight.
 Also, even with the additional upgrade fee, often times the total price paid for your flight will be less than if you’d purchased a first class ticket in the first place.
 Over the years, we have successfully upgraded to Hawaii and beyond on United, Air New Zealand, Air Tahiti Nui and British Airways at the airport ticket counter.

 Tricks for making an economy seat more comfortable

 As I previously mentioned, there’s nothing inherently pleasant with economy/coach airline seats — especially when you’re confined to it for the better part of 6+ hours.
 A couple of tricks we’ve used to make our seats more comfortable are:

 - Create your own lumbar support.
 We’ve used the fleece blankets and pillows that many airlines provide on long flights.
 You could use a rolled up sweater, shirt, etc to make your own lumbar support.

 - Keep yourself entertained and distracted.
 Bring reading material.
-Download a movie onto your iphone/ipad, Listen to music.
-Bring (or purchase) earbuds to watch any inflight movie.
+Download a movie onto your phone or tablet.
+Listen to music.
+Bring (or purchase) earbuds to watch inflight movies if they’re available.

 - If you hope to sleep on your long flight, bring neck pillow, eye mask, and ear plugs and/or earbud to listen to calming music.